 The MD&A is intended to explain the significant changes in financial position and differences in operation between the current and prior years.
 Significant changes from the prior year are explained in the following paragraphs.

 Commission as a Whole

 Government-wide Financial Statements

-A condensed version of the Statement of Net Position at June 30, 2014 follows:
+A condensed version of the Statement of Net Position follows: